apiaxle/blog/_posts/2013-07-03-signs-youre-veering-from-good-api-design.md

 ## No MIME types

-Don't ignore MIME types, even if you're only responding with one representation of the data you should return the appropriate `content-type` header.
-Doing so means HTTP clients can act appropriately towards the payload they're receiving.
-For example, browsers often default to assuming the data is a `text/html` representation.
-The popular [request](https://github.com/mikeal/request) library will parse JSON if it gets it meaning if you don't send `content-type` two otherwise identical responses will have clients treating them completely differently.
+Don't ignore MIME types, even if you're only responding with one representation of the data, you should return the appropriate `content-type` header.
+Doing so means HTTP clients can act appropriately towards the payload they're receiving, for example, browsers often default to assuming the data is a `text/html` representation.
+The popular [request](https://github.com/mikeal/request) library will parse JSON if it gets it, meaning if you don't send `content-type` two otherwise identical responses will have clients treating them completely differently.